cloudflare/cloudflare-docs/content/cloudflare-one/applications/configure-apps/saas-apps/tableau-saml-saas.md

 ## 5. Test the Integration and set default authentication type
 1. In Tableau Cloud, go to **Settings** > **Authentication**.
 2. Under **7.
 Test Configuration**, select **Test Configuration**.
 3. Sign in.
-If your signin is successful, **You are now signed in as (username)** will appear at the top of the page.
+If your sign-in is successful, **You are now signed in as (username)** will appear at the top of the page.
 4. Close the pop-up window.
 5. (Optional) Under **Default Authentication Type for Embedded Views**, turn on **cloudflareaccess.com (SAML)**.
 You can also configure the default authentication type for individual users under **Users** > **Actions** > **Authentication**.